- Direct employees

 miscellaneous Nuclear - Network and Data Systems Solutions

-Established in 1998, IT4A are a specialist Operational Technology ‘OT’ Network Solutions Company with 18 years’ experience in Critical Network Infrastructure.
+Established in 1998, IT4A are a List N, specialist Operational Technology ‘OT’ Network Solutions Company with 18 years’ experience in Critical Network Infrastructure.
 Based in Epsom Surrey, IT4A offers a complete network solution, solving issues of poor reliability and obsolescence to new build and Cyber Security.
 IT4A have been operating in the Nuclear industry since 2014 bringing over a decade of experience, it ranges from obsolescence within critical network infrastructure to new build and everything in between.
 Our project experience includes process control, monitoring and site-wide security.
 IT4A provides Cyber Essentials compliance support through security of design and good practice.
 Our ambition is to help the Nuclear Industry build stronger, more resilient and highly secure Operational Technology and Site Wide Security networks.

 Products and Services